 Pretty cool, eh?
 What will your 'Much Better Adventure' look like?

-What would you spend the money on to make you genuinely happy, instead of flushing it down the toilet and feeling miserable, out of control and full of guilt and shame?
+What would you spend the money on to make yourself genuinely happy, instead of flushing it down the toilet and feeling miserable, out of control and full of guilt and shame?

-When you get this right you will NEVER feel like you are missing out.
+When you live a sober life, you will NEVER feel like you are missing out.
+So to your question – “is a sober life better” – the answer is yes!

 I often say to people that lasting change comes from making this mean something.
 The 100 day follow up to the core modules in The Freedom Programme is as much about happiness as it is practical guidance on controlling your drinking.